noroozbabaee/Tong_2011/Document/README.rst

 The current CellML model implementation runs in OpenCOR_.
 The CellML model parameters and equations must be updated regarding each specific simulations to reproduce the related results.
 In some cases, the results have been validated against the data extracted from the figures in the published `: Tong W-C, et al (2011)`.
-Using the default parameters provided in the paper, except figures 11, 12, 13.
+Using the default parameters provided in the paper, except figure 13.

 Model Summary
 ==============